lmelwyn/molecular/docs/index.md

 and install all the dependencies using the ansible playbook _install.yml_,

-          $ ansible ...
+          $ ansible-playbook --ask-become-pass install.yml

-Alternatively, install manually the following distro and python packages,
+Alternatively, do a manual installation of the distro and python packages,

   1. install vagrant and libvirt distro packages